As an AllTrails member, you can create your own custom maps using either a desktop or laptop computer with our free map

-- Road Biking - when this is selected, the routing preference will be on paved roads and paths that support bicycle access; you should not be routed on any trails, walking paths, or roads where bikes are not allowed
+Road Biking - when this is selected, the routing preference will be on paved roads and paths that support bicycle access; you should not be routed on any trails, walking paths, or roads where bikes are not allowed

   - OHV/Off-road Driving - when this is selected, the routing preference will be on multi-surface roads and trails that support motorized "adventure" riding; you should not be routed on any trails or walking paths where motorized vehicles are not allowed

   - Scenic Driving - when this is selected, the routing preference will be on paved roads

   Note: When routing for mountain biking, bike touring, road biking, off-road driving, or scenic driving, if there is a one-way street, trail, or path, routing will always follow the direction of the pathway.

-If you're trying to route on a specific segment and you're being re-rerouted, you can always enter 'Drawing Mode' to manually draw along that segment.
-The segment or road may not be recognized by the underlying OSM data that powers the routing engine, but you can always draw along the segment manually and then return to Routing Mode to finish the route.
+  If you're trying to route on a specific segment and you're being re-rerouted, you can always disable Smart Routing to manually draw along that segment.
+The segment or road may not be recognized by the underlying OSM data that powers the routing engine, but you can always draw along the segment manually and then reactivate Smart Routing to finish the route.

   Drawing Mode allows you to freely draw your route.
 Segments and roads will not automatically be selected or snapped-to when in this mode.
 Use your mouse cursor and left-click to draw the trail route.

   Tip: When in 'Drawing Mode', you can hold 'Shift' on your keyboard to enable free-draw.
 In this state the trail line will be drawn wherever you move your curser.
 To undo free-draw, let go of the 'Shift' key and left-click on your mouse to create a straight line to the next point.

   Additional tips for routing and drawing:

   - To create an out-and-back trail click on the blue 'Out & Back' button beneath the color options to create a route that returns the way you came

-- To return to the start of the trail using Routing Mode or Drawing Mode, click 'Return'
+  - To return to the start of the trail using Smart Routing or Drawing Mode, click 'Return'

   - To reverse the locations of the green start and black end markers, click 'Reverse'